Real Estate Law

 Contractual risks

-A promissory purchase and sale agreement may include deadlines, obligations and consequences that are relevant for both buyer and seller.
+A promissory agreement may include deadlines, deposit consequences, financing conditions and obligations that are relevant for both buyer and seller.

-When one party is outside Portugal, representation, documentation and remote communication may need to be assessed.
+When a party is outside Portugal, representation, documentation, remote signing and completion logistics may need to be assessed.

 Related services